Göhrde murders: First double murder

 On 21 May 1989, Ursula (45 years old) and Peter Reinold (51 years old) from Bergedorf drove to the Göhrde to go for a walk.
 It is believed that the couple went to a glade in hunting sector 147 to sunbathe or have a picnic.
 Here they were killed before their bodies were moved and hidden in a nearby depression in the land.
 The victims were discovered undressed and it is unclear if they were in this state before the murder or if the murderer undressed them himself.
 The offender also stole the victims' picnic basket and took their car keys, using them to access their vehicle which he later abandoned 300 meters away from the train station in Winsen an der Luhe, a small town in the Hamburg region.

-The Reinolds was reported missing and seven weeks later on 12 July 1989, their bodies were discovered by three blueberry collectors.
+The Reinolds were reported missing and seven weeks later on 12 July 1989, their bodies were discovered by three blueberry collectors.
 The bodies were in a state of advanced decomposition due to the high temperature, and were partially mummified and skeletonized.
 While on their way to notify the forester, the collectors met a brown-haired, well-built man who looked about 40 years of age and was carrying a bag.
 The Kriminalpolizei assumed that this was the perpetrator attempting to seek out more victims.

 Due to the condition of the corpses, the exact cause of death could not be explained, although it was clear that it was not suicide or an accident.
 Strangulation and shooting were considered possible causes.
 The husband had an injury to his larynx; however, it could not be determined whether this was caused by the perpetrator or by local wildlife such as a wild boar.